 - Selected Program classes can be used for those seeking a CDA certification

 - Students graduating with a Children and Families Associate in Arts degree will be qualified to work in a variety of Early Childhood settings

-- Apply ethical guidelines and professional standards related to early childhood practices.
+- Adhere to ethical and professional (NAEYC) standards related to early childhood best practices.